 * Linda Green, Warm Springs, 1997

 Linda Green was initiated as a highest level medicine woman in the winter of 1997.
 Her ritual lasted three days, and provided a window into the cultural and ritualistic basis of a truly resilient community.
 To help Linda become a great leader in their midst, they sang and danced, and showered gifts upon each other for three continuous days and nights.
 Before sunrise on the final day, they swept like a tide, back and forth, back and forth, back and forth across the long house in celebration of their place in the universe, and the moon and stars, and Earth and sun.
-This exposure also helped the development of City Repair providing a window into an intact living cultural milieu with functional myths and metaphors, sharing economy, and symbolic fabric of space, time, and place.
+This exposure also helped the development of City Repair by providing a window into an intact living cultural milieu with functional myths and metaphors, sharing economy, and symbolic fabric of space, time, and place.

 City Repair and/or VBC across the nation, and the globe!